Shivrajsoni/ai-bot/README.md

 - [x] Make a shortcut button for search (Important)
 - [ ] Make a good prompt type pattern
-    [x] - I want to make user to ask follow Along ask their questions ("Multi-turn Conversations" or "threaded interaction") []  - Write predefined prompt to make user query optimized very much []  - Enable a memory Area (need to create a database where user can additonally give their answer prompts) []  - Need to manage a DataBase also for that
+    [x] - I want to make user to ask follow Along ask their questions ("Multi-turn Conversations" or "threaded interaction") [x]  - Write predefined prompt to make user query optimized very much [x]  - Enable a memory Area (need to create a database where user can additonally give their answer prompts) [x]  - Need to manage a DataBase also for that
-    []  - Study How to make it MultiLLM dependable User choice to select the text []  - How cursor/chatgpt can take refernce of our current page it can also take refernce of current opened page []  - Study how LLM Works Under the Hood ?
+    [x]  - Study How to make it MultiLLM dependable User choice to select the text []  - How cursor/chatgpt can take refernce of our current page it can also take refernce of current opened page []  - Study how LLM Works Under the Hood ?
     []  -